AMID Logo E-BAY Logo

 *Unless subject to special U.S. export regulations.

-We strive to provide a professional and seamless experience with your international shipment and are here to assist you every step of the way.
+We strive to provide a professional and seamless experience with your shipment and are here to assist you every step of the way.

 You may also need to check with U.S. Customs and Border Protection for basic exporting procedures.
 For more information, refer to the U.S. CBP website.
 You may also want to check for updates from Intertek.com.